VariantSync/Vatras/README.md

 ## Reusability Guide

-Our library was designed to be resuable in other research endeavors or tools for studying or analyzing static variability.
+Our library was designed to be reusable in other research endeavors or tools for studying or analyzing static variability.
-For language designers, our framework enables basic sanity checks, which despite being basic, have never been studied nor implemented for variability languages before.
-For practitioners, our framework provides proven-to-be correct compilers and differencing algorithms, originating from constructive proofs for the above prop- erties, implemented in Agda.
-For researchers, our framework provides proof strategies to derive insightful theorems on the expressiveness, completeness, and soundness of variability languages.
-We outline relevant parts for reusing the library in the following.
+In particular, our library provides,

+- **formalizations of common variability languages** as algebraic data types, including their abstract syntax and semantics (see Section 3 in our paper), and sometimes functions or proofs of their properties (e.g., for algebraic decision trees, we have implemented a dead-branch elimination and proved it correct).
+Previously, most of these languages were only defined on paper.
+These formalizations can be reused to implement variational analyses or more practice-oriented variability languages.
+(Our formalization might even serve as teaching material for courses on software variability in the future.)
+- **proven-to-be correct compilers**, which translate common variability languages into each other (see Section 5 in our paper).
+The compilers can be reused to, for example, translate datasets or inputs to reuse analysis formulated based on a particular language to all other languages which are less or equally expressive.
+- a means to conduct **basic sanity checks** for language designers, such as soundness or completeness.
+Language designers can relate new languages to existing ones with only one or two translations with respective proofs without having to compare to each language individually.
+- a reusable implementation of **indexed sets** that can be used to talk about subsets of types in terms of functions.
+- a small **pretty-printing** library which we use for the terminal output of our demo.
+- a range of **tutorials** guiding you through the process of creating your own language and comparing it to existing once, eventually concluding completeness and soundness either for free or by yourself.
+In the future, these tutorials might even serve as teaching material for courses on software variability.

-### Overview and Project Structure
+### Overview

 The library is organized as follows: